Paul T Barbera MD PA

 Paul T Barbera MD PA - Baltimore, MD

 Paul T Barbera Md Pa is an addiction treatment facility situated at 703 South Clinton Street in the 21224 zip code in Baltimore, MD.
 It specializes in Buprenorphine treatment.
 Paul T Barbera Md Pa provides suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Paul T Barbera Md Pa include substance use counseling approach and brief intervention.
-Paul T Barbera Md Pa provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Some of the treatment approaches used by Paul T Barbera Md Pa include brief intervention and substance use counseling approach.
+Paul T Barbera Md Pa provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
 It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 703 South Clinton Street, Baltimore, MD 21224